jimmyislive/blog/content/about/index.md

 This is my personal blog.
 (Views expressed here are my own).
 It is an attempt to open source my knowledge.

-"Knowledge is freely given, effort is charged for" - Me